mechawrench/wificom-docs/docs/manual_install.md

     - config.py (previously digiroms.py)
 1. Update CircuitPython if required
 1. Put the WiFiCom into drive mode so that the CIRCUITPY drive is writeable
-1. Download the latest release from releases page, you'll be looking for a file named "wificom-lib_RELEASEVERSION.zip" or "wificom-lib_RELEASEVERSION_picow.zip"
+1. Download the latest release from releases page, named as above
-1. Extract the zip and copy the contents into the root of the CIRCUITPY drive
+1. Extract the zip
-1. If this a new installation, add secrets.py
-1. Otherwise, compare contents of your modified files with the new files and make any necessary changes
+1. Compare contents of your modified files with the new files and make any necessary changes
-1. Test that everything works, including connecting to WiFi and sending/receiving DigiRoms
+1. Copy the files into the root of the CIRCUITPY drive
+1. Safely remove / eject the CIRCUITPY drive from your computer
+1. Reboot the WiFiCom using one of the options indicated

 ## Libraries